Rotating Historical Exhibits at CWS

 South Dakotans Fight in World War I

 On April 6, 1917, the United States declared war on Germany, formally entering a conflict which had already raged in Europe for almost three years.
 By the time the war ended in November of 1918, around 30,000 South Dakotans had served as soldiers and sailors.
-The documents and artifacts on display are visual evidence of the experiences of South Dakota’s doughboys and sailors during World War I, including their enlistment, uniforms, training, souvenirs they acquired, and expressions of gratitude for their service.
-Many of the materials are donations to the CWS research collections.
+The documents and artifacts on display are various expressions of gratitude to South Dakota’s doughboys and sailors who served during World War I. Many of the materials are donations to the CWS research collections.
 Additional artifacts are on loan from Aaron Woodard.

 Leaving for War?: Mobilization of the 147th Field Artillery in World War II